openmeteo/enhydris/doc/general/install.rst

    specify this in production.
 The default is ``timeseries_data``, relative to the directory from which you start the server.

-   You might choose to put that under data:`MEDIA_ROOT`, but in that case all data might be publicly available, without permission checking.
+   You might choose to put that under :data:`MEDIA_ROOT`, but in that case all data might be publicly available, without permission checking.